MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-excel-workbook-files.md

 If you upload a local file, Power BI adds a copy of the file to the workspace.
 If you use the **OneDrive for Business** or **SharePoint** options, Power BI creates a connection to the file.
 As you make changes to the file in SharePoint or OneDrive, Power BI automatically syncs those changes about once an hour.

-When you connect to an Excel file by using OneDrive for Business, you can't edit your workbook in Power BI, but if you need to make changes, you can select **Edit** and then choose to edit your workbook in Excel Online or open it in Excel on your computer.
-Any changes save to the workbook on OneDrive.
+When you connect to an Excel file by using OneDrive for Business, you can't edit your workbook in Power BI.
+If you need to make changes, you can select **Edit** and then choose to edit your workbook in Excel Online or open it in Excel on your computer.
+Changes are saved to the workbook on OneDrive.

 You should connect to or upload data if you have only data in worksheets, or if you have ranges, PivotTables, and charts that you want to pin to dashboards.